Reorganization of occupied dioceses during World War II: Czechoslovakia (western part)

 The heartland of Western Czechoslovakia became the Protectorate of Bohemia and Moravia of the Reich in 1939.
-In October 1938, the western border regions of Czechoslovakia had been dissected and annexed mostly by Nazi Germany (Sudetenland) and, to a small extent, by the Second Polish Republic (Zaolžje, an area of Czechoslovak Silesia).
+In October 1938, the western border regions of Czechoslovakia had been dissected and annexed mostly by Nazi Germany (Sudetenland) and, to a small extent, by the Second Polish Republic (Trans-Olza, an area of Czechoslovak Silesia).
 These annexations had only partially been internationally recognised at the time and were reversed after World War II.
 Most of the people in the Budejovice diocese were of Czech ethnicity (with a small German minority).
 A. Eltschkner was appointed bishop and the German government was notified even before an announcement appeared in L'Osservatore Romano.
 On 24 July von Bergen demanded a bishop of German ethnicity or nationality for Budejovice (hinting his favor for J. Remiger), referencing the appointment of French bishops to Metz and Strasbourg in 1919.
 An investigation was conducted by the Congregation for Extraordinary Ecclesiastical Affairs, which concluded that the original appointment should be followed through.

-After the Polish takeover of Zaolžje, never internationally recognised, the Polish government had requested the Holy See to disentangle the parishes there from either the Archdiocese of Breslau (northerly Zaolžje) or the Archdiocese of Olomouc (southerly Zaolžje), respectively, both traditionally comprising cross-border diocesan territories in Czechoslovakia and Germany.
-The Holy See complied and Pope Pius XI then subjected the Catholic parishes in Zaolžje to an apostolic administration under Stanisław Adamski, Bishop of Katowice, who held that position until 31 December 1939.
-On 23 December 1939 Orsenigo appointed – with effect of 1 January 1940 – Breslau's Archbishop Adolf Bertram and Olomouc' Archbishop Leopold Prečan as apostolic administrators for exactly those Catholic parishes of Zaolžje, where Pius XI had deposed them in 1938.
+After the Polish takeover of Trans-Olza, never internationally recognised, the Polish government had requested the Holy See to disentangle the parishes there from either the Archdiocese of Breslau (northerly Trans-Olza) or the Archdiocese of Olomouc (southerly Trans-Olza), respectively, both traditionally comprising cross-border diocesan territories in Czechoslovakia and Germany.
+The Holy See complied and Pope Pius XI then subjected the Catholic parishes in Trans-Olza to an apostolic administration under Stanisław Adamski, Bishop of Katowice, who held that position until 31 December 1939.
+On 23 December 1939 Orsenigo appointed – with effect of 1 January 1940 – Breslau's Archbishop Adolf Bertram and Olomouc' Archbishop Leopold Prečan as apostolic administrators for exactly those Catholic parishes of Trans-Olza, where Pius XI had deposed them in 1938.

 Estonia

 Eduard Profittlich, S.J., the apostolic administrator of Estonia, was one of many Catholic clergy victims of the Soviet deportations from Estonia in 1941.
-The Occupation of Estonia by Nazi Germany actively prevented the Catholic hierarchy from reconstituting itself although Jesuit Henri Werling was permitted to assume the duties of Msgr.
-Profittlich.
+The Occupation of Estonia by Nazi Germany prevented the Catholic hierarchy from reconstituting itself although Jesuit Henri Werling was permitted to assume Profittlich's duties.